 2015 research goals include, but are not limited to, the following:

 Continue testing existing compounds via high through-put screening in iPS cells to identify possible neurologic modifiers that can then be taken into animal trials and clinical development.
 In a relatively short period of time, our goal is to test hundreds of compounds/molecules already developed to see if any of them have a positive effect on the function of CDKL5 neurons.
 This is an important but costly endeavor in CDKL5 research, and could help us identify treatment options for some of the serious symptoms that affect people living with CDKL5, such as seizures and gastrointestinal difficulties.

 Fund clinical projects that study seizures, bone health, the gastrointestinal system and other organ systems that impact people living with CDKL5.
 While we are working aggressively to understand the CDKL5 protein and all its function in the brain and body, we hope to identify practical and readily accessible therapies that will help improve the physical health and quality of life of our children now.

-Continue supporting the comprehensive international CDKL5 database that was begun in 2012, and work with Rett Syndrome in joining the NIH sponsored clinical consortium for a CDKL5 natural history study that was awarded in 2014.
+Continue supporting the comprehensive international CDKL5 database that was begun in 2012, and work with Rett Syndrome Consortium in the NIH sponsored CDKL5 natural history study that was awarded in 2014.
 Enrollemnt expected to begin in late 2015.
 A natural history study will give us a more complete picture of CDKL5 throughout a persons lifespan, and will help us identify interventions that improve the quality of life for our families, such as types of physical and speech therapies, augmentative communication, dietary changes, support services, etc.

 Start a repository for biological samples from patients with CDKL5.
 Developing a comprehensive tissue bank can take several years.
 This process needs to be started as soon as possible so that tissue samples are available to scientists as the research pace accelerates.